-Professor Jonathan Hafetz focuses his research on national security, human rights, immigration, international criminal law, and constitutional law.
+Professor Jonathan Hafetz focuses his research on constitutional, criminal, and international law.
+Professor Hafetz is a nationally recognized expert on national security and human rights issues.
 He joined Seton Hall Law School as an Associate Professor in 2010.

 Professor Hafetz is the author of Habeas Corpus after 9/11: Confronting America’s New Global Detention System (NYU Press 2011), which received the American Bar Association’s Silver Gavel Award for Media and the Arts, Honorable Mention, and the American Society of Legal Writers, Scribes Silver Medal Award.
 He is the co-editor (with Mark Denbeaux) of The Guantanamo Lawyers: Inside a Prison Outside the Law (NYU Press 2009).
-Professor Hafetz’s scholarship has appeared in numerous publications, including the Yale Law Journal, Columbia Law Review Sidebar, Fordham International Law Journal, American University International Law Review, and Fletcher Forum of World Affairs, and has been cited by the U.S. Supreme Court.
+Professor Hafetz’s scholarship has appeared in many publications, including the Yale Law Journal, UCLA Law Review, Columbia Law Review Sidebar, Cambridge Journal of Comparative & International Law, Fordham International Law Journal, and American University International Law Review, and has been cited by numerous courts, including the U.S. Supreme Court.

-Professor Hafetz lectures widely on civil liberties and human rights.
+Professor Hafetz has lectured widely both in the United States and abroad, including in the United Kingdom, Australia, Israel, Poland, Mexico, the Dominican Republic, and Haiti.
 He has testified before Congress on habeas corpus.
 Professor Hafetz frequently provides expert legal commentary for major media outlets and news programs.
-He blogs regularly at Balkinization and Huffington Post.
-In 2010, Professor Hafetz was appointed to serve on the New York City Bar Task Force on National Security and the Rule of Law.
+Professor Hafetz currently serves as chair of New York City Bar Task Force on National Security and the Rule of Law.

 Professor Hafetz earned his J.D. from the Yale Law School.
 He holds an M. Phil in Modern History from Oxford University and a B.A. from Amherst College.
 He was the recipient of a Fulbright Fellowship from the U.S. Government for study in Mexico.
 Following law school, Professor Hafetz served as a law clerk to Judge Jed S. Rakoff of the U.S. District Court for the Southern District of New York and Judge Sandra L. Lynch of the U.S. Court of Appeals for the First Circuit.